Nangal/ayo/GOVERNANCE.md

 * Discussions and/or additional changes result in no Members objecting to the change.
 Previously-objecting Members do not necessarily have to sign-off on the change, but they should not be opposed to it.
-* The change is escalated to the Technical Committee and the Technical Committee votes to approve the change.
+* The change is escalated to the responsible project team, which votes to approve the change.
 This should only happen if disagreements between Members cannot be resolved through discussion.

 * [Current list of Members](./README.md#current-project-team-members)
 * [A guide for Members](./COLLABORATOR_GUIDE.md)